Skip navigation

 Queensland Coal Seam Gas

-Queensland's coal seam gas industry has grown rapidly over the last fifteen years and as at the end of 2020, there were approximately 8,600 coal seam gas (CSG) wells across inland Queensland.
+Queensland's coal seam gas industry has grown rapidly over the last twenty years and as at the end of 2024, there were over 12,000 coal seam gas (CSG) wells across inland Queensland.

 The Maranoa and Western Downs regions of the Surat Basin currently host the majority (approx 84%) of Queensland’s CSG activities with the remainder in the southern Bowen Basin (central Qld).